Moo Shu Pork Bowls

 This saucy, sweet, and spicy dish is ready in just 15 minutes—that’s faster than it takes to order delivery!
-Ground pork is browned with cabbage and scallions, then simmered in a blend of sweet Thai chili sauce, soy glaze, hoisin, and lime juice.
+Ground pork is browned with crisp cabbage and scallions, then simmered in a bold, punchy sauce of hoisin, Thai chili sauce, sweet soy glaze, and lime juice.
 It’s all spooned over buttery rice and garnished with sesame seeds for a nutty crunch.
+Prepare to be bowled over!

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.